LS-kcl/aphasia-dashboard/readme.md

 # Doing
-- Create React frontend to connect APIs to
+- Create views for external API calls

 # To-do (before next set of office hours):
 - Implement image selection to add images to sentences
 - Try to implement AI image generation into image selection
+- Host site on heroku
+- Write up quick draft of report for feedback

 # Stretch goals:
 - Begin some work on the report
-- Begin some testing for views/redirects
 - Start implementing login functionality
 - Add navbar to move between pages